sohamda/ai-foundry-evaluations/README.md

 # Service Principle for Github Actions
 Last checked: 15-10-2025

-Using Managed Identity to run Agent Eval action didn't work.
+Using Managed Identity to run Agent Eval action doesn't work.
 You need a Service Principle (atleast) to execute the "Create Agent" and "Agent Evaluation" workflows.

 [How to create Service Principle](https://learn.microsoft.com/en-us/azure/developer/github/connect-from-azure-secret)